 When would you eat fasolakia?

 This dish is very versatile works well as part of a meze platter alongside a range of other dishes.
-This often includes both cold plates such as hummus and baba ghanoush as well as warm dishes like saganaki, meat dishes and vegetables like these.
+This often includes both cold plates such as hummus and baba ghanoush as well as warm dishes like saganaki, meat dishes like Greek meatballs and vegetables like these.

 Most traditionally, though, you might have this as a vegetarian main with bread on the side.
 One of the main times you might have it is during what's often called the Great Lent, in the run up to Easter (Pascha).
 It's an most important fasting period under Orthodox beliefs.